OpenTermsArchive/contrib-versions/AmazonKindleStore/Terms of Service.md

 For communications concerning this Agreement, please contact Amazon by email: kindleterms@amazon.com.

 Learn more about the Amazon Kindle Store Terms of Use.
+Search Help: **Ask the Community**: Post your question in the General Help Forum or Kindle Help Forum.